burrielrush/scheduler/README.md

 Overall, this application provides a useful tool for anyone looking to organize their workday tasks and stay on top of their schedule.

-## Showing my knowledge of JavaScript and local storage to make a funtional random passcode generator.
-This will be added to my portfolio to show that I have a basic understanding of JavaScript and local storage.

 ## How to use
 -Clone the repository or download the ZIP file and extract it to your desired location.<br>